Do you enjoy watching a summer storm?

 This was a late night storm, but well worth staying up for.

-After a while, April announced, “Here’s a song dedicated to Uncle Gordy.”
+After a while, April announced, “Here’s a song dedicated to my uncle.”
 Prince’s “Purple Rain” set the tone for a great lineup of songs about storms.

-By 2:00 a.m., Gordy was ready to call it a night, but April kept asking him questions and Bryan kept the music going.
+By 2:00 a.m., my brother was ready to call it a night, but April kept asking him questions and Bryan kept the music going.

 “Riders On The Storm” by The Doors was perfect!